We may receive a commission on purchases made from links.

 So it was with Amanat Anand and Shubham Issar, inventors of the SoaPen.
 The duo teamed up after meeting at the Parsons School of Design in New York.
 Following college graduation, they created SoaPen in 2015 for UNICEF's Wearables for Good Challenge.
 They were inspired to make something to encourage kids to wash their hands for the universally recommended amount of time after learning that poor child mortality rates worldwide are connected to simple bacteria and viruses that can be eradicated with washing up.
 Thus, the SoaPen team created what's essentially a long-lasting soap crayon.
 It lets kids doodle on themselves, and the formula won't wash off until the correct amount of time has lapsed, leaving nothing behind but clean hands and a fresh, pleasant smell.

 Issar and Anand were ultimately victorious in the Wearables for Good Challenge; they were one of two successful finalists in a field of 250 competitors.
 Winning netted them a $15,000 grant, which they used to launch a beta version of SoaPen in 2019.
 A magazine article and a fundraiser later, they felt they needed an investor to take the brand to the next level and hit up "Shark Tank" for extra funds.
 This ultimately gained them the interest of one shark who nearly passed on the product before jumping aboard.
-Here's how they've managed to keep cleaning up since their time on "Shark Tank."
+But are they still cleaning up since their time on "Shark Tank"?

 What happened to SoaPen on Shark Tank?

-Popping up in Episode 4 of Season 13 in February 2022, Amanat Anand and Shubham Issar explain that they've made $85,000 in sales during SoaPen's lifetime — all of this without a marketing budget or additional funding.
-Later, landing an article in Real Simple Magazine launched SoaPen into the limelight; subsequent fundraising on Kickstarter drew an extra $28,460.
+Popping up in Season 13, Episode 4 in February 2022, Amanat Anand and Shubham Issar explained that they'd made $85,000 in sales during SoaPen's lifetime — all of this without a marketing budget or additional funding.
+Later, landing an article in Real Simple magazine launched SoaPen into the limelight; subsequent fundraising on Kickstarter drew an extra $28,460.
 At the time of their episode's taping, they had only started to dip their toes into online advertising.
 SoaPens only cost $4 to make and retail for $14.99 for a pack of three.
 Each pen gives the user 100 trips to the sink or tub.
-The SoaPen team wants $100,00 for a 10% stake in the company.
+The SoaPen team wanted $100,000 for a 10% stake in the company.

 SoaPen after Shark Tank

-Amanat Anand and Shubham Issar definitely benefitted from the "Shark Tank" effect.
+Amanat Anand and Shubham Issar definitely benefitted from the "Shark Tank" effect at first.
 SoaPen sold out of its in-stock products the night the episode aired but bounced back with restocks.
-It looks like being on the show provided the company with a springboard for further growth.
-A successful Amazon storefront opened in 2022 and continues to operate to this day.
+It looked like being on the show provided the company with a springboard for further growth.
+An Amazon storefront opened in 2022 and continues to operate to this day.
 Buying options were expanded to include bulk wholesalers and offer an educator's discount program for teachers on their official website.
-SoaPen has also begun offering a blog through its website, giving out parenting tips.
+SoaPen also began publishing a blog through its website, although at press time it has not been updated since November 2023.

 Is SoaPen still in business?

-The status of SoaPen's deal with Nirav Tolia remains unknown at press time, but with or without him, the company continues to move from strength to strength.
-As of 2023, SoaPen is still open and selling its wares.
-Consumers currently have a choice between three products on their official website; they can snag a three-pack of SoaPens at $19.99 plus shipping, a three-pack of seamless socks for $20.99, or a combination of the soap and socks at $32.99.
-The same options are available at its Amazon store, where its SoaPen set maintains a 4.1 rating with over 700 reviews.
-They are also currently the 37th most popular offering in Amazon's "Shark Tank" collection.
+The status of SoaPen's deal with Nirav Tolia remains unknown at press time, but as of February 2025, SoaPen is still selling its wares both on its official website and Amazon.
+Consumers currently have a choice between two products on the latter: they can snag a three-pack of SoaPens at $24.99 plus shipping, a three-pack of seamless socks, also for $24.99.
+The three-pack of pens maintains a 4.1 rating with over 750 reviews.
+A children's book by Shubham Issar, called "Alpy's Sneeze: Learning the Power of Handwashing," is also available at Amazon for $14.99.

 What's next for SoaPen?